 Even with the best of intentions, your happiest customers may forget to review your business.
-You can’t blame them (Have you reviewed all small businesses that you’ve liked?).
+You can’t blame them (Have you reviewed all the small businesses that you’ve liked?)

 That’s where SMS reminders come in.
 They’re a non-intrusive, simple, and straightforward way to request your customers to leave a review.

 They don’t have to click on too many buttons to read your message.
 You can customise the text and make it sound personal.
 Plus all they’ve to do to review is click on a link that you send with the message.

 There are several ways to craft the message.
 You could be formal, casual or friendly.
 The important thing is to ensure that your message is personalised.